 When you find a mentor that you would like to contact, write them a message using the tab and try and include as much information as possible.
 The mentor will receive this message and make a decision about whether to accept or decline your request based on whether they think you're a good match.

-Focus on one mentoring relationship at once, rather than having more than one mentor.
+Focus on one mentoring relationship at once, rather than having more than one mentor and you should only send a request to one potential mentor at a time.
+If your request is declined you should then approach an alternative mentor.
 You should have one set of clear goals at once that you are working towards.
 When you meet these goals or your relationship comes to an end, you can find another mentor at this stage.

 These are the same details you use to log in to record your CPD, book onto events and access information in the Law Society Members' Area.
 You can reset your details if you don't have them to hand.